laurencelundblade/draft-lundblade-cbor-serialization/draft-lundblade-cbor-serialization.md

    * Leading zeros MUST not be present in the byte string content of tag 2 and 3.

-1. If big floats or decimal fractions with a big number mantissa are supported, the big number serialization must conform to the above requirements for big numbers.

 ## Decoder Requirements {#PreferredDecoding}